top of page

 Malt Loaf version 4

-It’s lovely and moist and has a nice malt flavour but not overpowering like version 1.
+It’s lovely and moist and has a mild malt flavour.
 It needs a bit more malt and I think would benefit from a dark brown sugar.
 So version 5 is going to be my own adaption based on the recipes I have used so far.

 Malt loaf version 5